fvilarinho/base-image/README.md

 - `openssh-client`

-The directory structure of the container are described below:
+The directory structure of the container defined by the environment variables are described below:

 - `HOME_DIR:` Home directory of the all files.
 - `BIN_DIR:` Must contains all binaries and executables.
 - `ETC_DIR:` Must contains all the configurations.
 - `DATA_DIR:` Must contains all the generated/persistent data.
 - `LIB_DIR:` Must contains all the libraries/resources.

+There are two environment variables

 Build status